stevencsilvers/t1d-learning-camp-repo/README.md

 out the endless conversation pathways to match every potential user-inputted response, so the use of a large language model allows for the creation of dynamic responses to the player in real time.

-The project at its current state is fully playable but still a prototype that I intend to expand in the future.